architecture-topography/topo/README.md

 Use `yarn test` to run unit tests. `yarn test-int` will run the integration tests.

-# Decision Register

-We document our decisions in the *doc/adr/* directory.
-Use [adr-tools](https://github.com/npryce/adr-tools) to automate creating a new decision register file for your decision.
-More details in the [wiki](https://github.com/architecture-topography/topo/wiki/decision-register).

 ## yarn tasks

 We include a Copyright notice on the source files located in the `src` directory.